pivotal/docs-tap/tap-gui/configurator/create-plug-in-wrapper.hbs.md

 The
 [Backstage plug-in documentation](https://www.npmjs.com/package/@backstage/plugin-tech-insights-backend/v/0.5.12#adding-the-plugin-to-your-packagesbackend)
 also instructs you to create a constant for `techInsightsEnv` then configure the router by doing `apiRouter.use('/tech-insights', await techInsights(techInsightsEnv))` all in the Backstage source code.
-Since you are unable to modify the source code of Tanzu Developer Portal you will instead:
+Because you are unable to modify the source code of Tanzu Developer Portal you will instead:

-* Get an instance of the `BackendPluginSurface`, this surface keeps track of all the backend plug-ins <!-- TODO: link to reference docs ESBACK-387 -->
+- Get an instance of the `BackendPluginSurface`, this surface keeps track of all the backend plug-ins <!-- TODO: link to reference docs ESBACK-387 -->
-* Add your plug-in using the `addPlugin` function.
+- Add your plug-in using the `addPlugin` function.
 The name argument will be used to configure the path in the router <!-- TODO: link to reference docs ESBACK-387 -->

 ### Expose the Tanzu Developer Portal plug-in